anephenix/rcg/README.md

 ### Usage

-There are 2 ways that you can use RCG - as a command in your terminal, or as a library in your Node.js code.
+There are 2 ways that you can use RCG - via CLI, or as an NPM module in your Node.js code.

-#### CLI
+#### via CLI

-After you have installed rcg, you can call it with npx
+After you have installed rcg, cd into your react app, and run this:

 ```
-npx rcg MyComponent
+rcg MyComponent
 ```

 This will do the following: